Publication of Examination Results Policy

-Candidate scripts and audio-visual files are held by PEB for 3 months after the date the results are published, and then they are destroyed, except where they are anonymised and retained for use as exemplars, in training and for the purposes of monitoring standards over time.
+Candidate scripts, audio-visual files and online data logs are held by PEB for 3 months after the date the results are published, and then they are destroyed, except where they are anonymised and retained as exemplars, for use in training, for research purposes, or for monitoring standards over time.
 Candidate script, audio-visual files and online data logs will also be retained in the event of a malpractice investigation.